mndarren/Code-Lib/conference_lib/SAG_training.md

                     Suse Linux Enterprise Server(12 SPx), Red Hat Enterprise Linux Server(7.x), Solaris(11), HP-UX(11v3), AIX(7.1&7.2), MacOS(10.13)
    3) Linux: If using Installer GUI in Linux or MacOS, must install X11 display server.
-   4) If stopping service (SAG, MWS or others) in Microsoft service, not in CC, and shutdown IS improperly.
+   4) If IS shutdown improperly.
       MUST delete 2 files (.lock and wrapper.anchor) in <SAG dir>\profiles\IS_<name>\bin before restarting the services.
       The reason is a Tanuki Java service wrapper will be left bebind, will prevent IS server restart.
    5) Linux: if non-root user installing products, always use the same user shutdown at the same dirctory;